-It's not a matter of if Britney Spears will lip-sync during her residency at Planet Hollywood Resort & Casino in Las Vegas but when.
+It's not a matter of if Britney Spears will lip-synch during her residency at Planet Hollywood Resort & Casino in Las Vegas but when.

 Spears's manager, Larry Rudolph, tackled the question head-on during a new interview with Billboard.
 Rudolph, who also manages Miley Cyrus, said Spears would likely sing over a backing vocal track only while doing heavy dancing.

 "She's going to be singing live," he insisted.
 "She does choreography and vocal coaching every day.
 The vocal coaching is really just to strengthen her voice and get her to a point where she can go out there every night and do a full show."

 Rudolph said singing live is tough when the choreography is intense and added that it's common for performers to have the vocal assist.

 "No matter what anyone says, there's not a single artist who goes out there and does full choreography and is singing without a vocal track underneath them at the same time," he said.
 "It's physically impossible. "

 Rudolph said the goal is to have Spears singing live as much as possible.